22 The t-statistic and t-distribution

 F-statistic: 11.76 on 1 and 18 DF, p-value: 0.002989

-The power of a statistical test is the probability that the test will reject the null hypothesis when the alternative hypothesis is true.
-In other words, the power of a statistical test is the probability of not making a Type II error.
-The power of a statistical test depends on the significance level (alpha), the sample size, and the effect size.
+The power of a test is the probability that it correctly rejects the null hypothesis when the alternative is true — in other words, the probability of not missing a real effect (not making a Type II error).
+Power rises with the significance level (alpha), the sample size, and the effect size.
+It’s what you compute before an experiment to ask “how many samples do I need?”

 • n — sample size